VCU students ask President Rao to declare climate emergency.

 climate action plan targeting a 30% reduction in greenhouse gas emissions by 2025.

 The university has quietly rolled back that target.
 VCU’s current climate action plan tasks the school to achieve a 17% reduction by 2025, according to several more current news releases.
-Porter, the university spokesperson, did not return requests for comment on the change in objectives.
+Michael Porter, a university spokesperson, did not return requests for comment on the change in objectives.

 More current data is not available.
 Many transparency tools it once provided online — such as the tracking dashboard — appear to be defunct and no longer publish data around VCU’s greenhouse gas emissions.